The Beginner-Friendly Ultimate Guide to Facebook Ads for Life Coaches

 facebook post7

-When you’re looking for images to use, many coaches think they’ll need super-professional shots to use.
+When you’re looking for images to use, many coaches think they need influencer-level, professional shots.
 But this is a mistake.
-The best images are images that look like they would be a regular snap from one of your friends in your feed, or eye-catching images, or colors that stop the scroll.
+The best images look like they would be a regular snap from one of your friends in your feed or eye-catching visuals that stop the scroll.

-If you would like to use pictures of yourself in your ads (and why not?) some natural snaps of you are perfect, and feel free to take some selfies too, just make sure you’re looking at the camera.
+If you would like to use pictures of yourself in your ads (and why not?), some natural snaps of you are perfect.
+Feel free to take some selfies, too.
+Just make sure you’re looking at the camera.

 facebook post6